 Figure 7: test3.gbr contains narrow lines (3,4.5 and 5 mils)

-Our imaging machine runs at 750 DPI but its laser power can be modulated to achieve smoother results.
+Our imaging machine runs at 750 DPI but its laser power per pixel can be modulated to to vary the area imaged on the photo-resist.
 Therefore we would like to super sample by a factor of 8 and get a gray scale TIFF output.

 Output DPI = 750 Sample DPI = 6000 Output Format = TIFF Input File = test3.gbr Input Format = RS274X